lkwilson/sys-config/README.md

 and leak network information, but the `local=` setting might fix that, so you can then safely use the convenient .lan network.

+However, I have noticed that phones don't love the .lan suffix, so maybe stick with the standard ones.

 ### Override

 Block a lookup